edmolten/uf/README.md

 - You can manually test the service doing `curl` to `http://localhost:PORT/uf/list/` and `http://localhost:PORT/uf/price/?value=XXXX&date=yyyymmdd`
-- You can also run the unittest with `docker exec -ti ufservice bash -c "./manage.py test uf_app"`
+- You can also run the unittest with `docker exec -ti ufservice bash -c "python manage.py test uf_app"`